nehma158/env_mlops/README.md

 # env_mlops

-This is a small repository I created during the DevOps/MLOps class
+This is a small repository I created during a DevOps/MLOps class